-This debate can be traced back as far as the 2007/06 growing season.
+This debate can be traced back as far as the 2006/07 growing season.
 Through the development of an Agricultural Development Programme (ADP) led by the World Bank and the Government of Norway, donors argued that the medium term plan would promote rather than hinder the efficiency of the FISP.
-It would, inter alia, ensure predictable rather than ad hoc planning that had characterized the programme thus far.
-The medium term plan would further clearly spell out the goals and objectives of the programme, lay out procedures for critical elements such as procurement and indicators of success or failure (Dorward and Chirwa, 2011).
-Besides, the donors felt that the ADP could provide an opportunity to push for balanced planning and investment processes in the agricultural sector that would equally pay attention to such activities as research, extension, commercialization and trade among many others.
+It would, inter alia, ensure predictable rather than ad hoc planning which had characterised the programme thus far.
+The medium term plan would further clearly spell out the goals and objectives of the programme, laying out procedures for critical elements such as procurement and indicators of success or failure (Dorward and Chirwa 2011).
+Besides, the donors felt that the ADP could provide an opportunity to push for balanced planning and investment processes in the agricultural sector that would equally pay attention to such activities as research, extension, commercialisation and trade, among many others.
 It is actually estimated that the FISP takes as much as 75 percent of the total annual budget for the MoAFS.
-The donors were thus concerned by the fact the dominance of FISP in MoAFS's expenditure portfolio meant that critical expenditures on public goods investment such as extension, research and development, and rural infrastructure were heavily marginalized yet they are very vital to facilitating potential fundamental and sustainable agrarian transformation (Dorward and Chirwa, 2011).
+The donors were thus concerned that the dominance of FISP in MoAFS's expenditure portfolio meant that critical expenditures on public goods investment such as extension, research and development and rural infrastructure were heavily marginalised, vital though these are to facilitating fundamental and sustainable agrarian transformation (Dorward and Chirwa 2011).

 The donors further justified the medium term plan as a planning tool to enhance the efficiency of the FISP.
-They argued that in the absence of the medium term plan, it would be difficult for them to justify to their respective headquarters the basis for funding FISP its success notwithstanding.
-While donors recognized that the FISP is a homegrown programme, they insisted that the medium term plan would greatly enhance the quality of financial support and technical advice that they offer to the programme

-(Chinsinga, 2012).
-Some donors particularly the European Union (EU) seized this debate as an opportunity to advocate for a core functional analysis of the MoAFS.
-The argument is that the MoAFS os currently overstretched and a core functional analysis properly done will go a long way to enhance the efficiency and effectiveness of the MoAFS in delivering on its primary functions.
-This would be the case because the core functional analysis would have defined the roles of the state and non-state actors in the planning and delivery of the MoAF's remit (Reme and Mingu, 2011).
+They argued that in the absence of the medium term plan, it would be difficult for them to justify to their respective headquarters the basis for funding FISP, its success notwithstanding.
+While donors recognised that the FISP is a home grown programme, they insisted that the medium term plan would greatly enhance the quality of financial support and technical advice that they offer to the programme (Chinsinga 2012).
+Some donors, particularly the EU, seized this debate as an opportunity to advocate for a core functional analysis of the MoAFS.
+The argument is that the MoAFS is currently overstretched and a core functional analysis properly done will go a long way to enhance the efficiency and effectiveness of the MoAFS in delivering on its primary functions.
+This would be the case because the core functional analysis would define the roles of the state and non-state actors in the planning and delivery of the MoAF's remit (Reme and Mingu 2011).

-These questions became more persistent and strident in post May 2009 era when Mutharika, having won landslide victories, became increasingly intolerant and exhibited undemocratic tendencies as earlier noted.
-Donors reiterated very forcefully the call for exit strategy (ies) from FISP emphasizing that the government could not afford such a bloated subsidy.
+These questions became more persistent and strident in the post May 2009 era when Mutharika, having won landslide victories, became increasingly intolerant and exhibited undemocratic tendencies as earlier noted.
+Donors reiterated very forcefully the call for an exit strategy from FISP, emphasising that the government could not afford such a bloated subsidy.
 It is, however, important to note that having reached its expenditure peak in the 2008/09 growing season, the volume of the subsidy was dramatically reduced in subsequent years.
-Prior to the May 2009 polls the government promised to extend the subsidy to coffee and tea grower during the 2009/10 growing season.
+Prior to the May 2009 polls the government promised to extend the subsidy to coffee and tea growers during the 2009/10 growing season.